Drug distributor employees emailed a parody song about ‘pillbillies,’ documents show

 The email is “simply a demonstration of the fact that part of AmerisourceBergen’s comprehensive monitoring program includes tracking for potential illegal activity and prescription drug diversion trends via the Internet,” he said.
 “Through this process our diversion investigators often discover and share content.”

-Farrell said attorneys didn’t get the chance to ask the original author of the email when he was deposed in November 2018 where he got the lyrics, since they didn’t know of the email’s existence.
+Farrell said attorneys didn’t get the chance to ask the original author of the email when he was deposed in November 2018 where he got the lyrics because they didn’t know of the email’s existence.

 “Hailing from West Virginia, I don’t find these lyrics amusing,” Farrell said.